|Cash Back Rating:||2.6 / 5|

 Earn a $200 bonus after opening a Rewards Checking account and making 3 debit card transactions within 60 days.*

 Other notable features: No fees of any kind, 12-60-month installment plans (depending on your card agreement), instant card number

 |Issuer Customer Experience||5.0|

 In a Nutshell:

 The Upgrade Triple Cash Rewards card lets users combine the convenience of a credit card with the predictability and consistency of a personal loan.
 Better yet, it lets cardholders earn rewards on their purchases, and it’s available to people with fair credit scores.

 Introductory Balance Transfer APR

-Other Notable Features: No fees of any kind, 12-60-month installment plans (depending on your card agreement)
+Other Notable Features: 12-60-month installment plans (depending on your card agreement)

-You can also borrow against your credit limit with fixed monthly payments and a fixed APR, allowing you to combine the convenience of credit with the predictability and low costs usually associated with a personal loan.
+You can also borrow against your credit limit with fixed monthly payments and a fixed APR, allowing you to combine the convenience of credit with the predictability and consistency usually associated with a personal loan.

 While it may not be a great fit if you want to earn cash back on everyday purchases, the Upgrade Triple Cash Rewards can make sense if you want the chance to earn rewards on some home, auto and health and wellness spending while having the option to take out a personal loan against your credit limit.